 This class is also available as a pre-recorded webinar.
 Click here to register for the webinar.
 Link will be sent to you within two business days of registering. $35

 With Jennifer Mattox, Carnegie Center Kentucky Great Writers Series Coordinator.

-If you want to publish traditionally once you’ve finished writing and revising your novel, you need to secure a literary agent first.
+If you want to publish traditionally once you’ve finished writing and revising your novel, most likely you will need to secure a literary agent first.
 Learn the process for seeking a literary agent, from beginning to end: where to find agents, the formula for writing a query letter, what may be required in your submission package, how to keep track of query submissions, and the proper etiquette for interacting with agents.
-Though your novel must be complete before you submit to literary agents, you do not need to be finished in order to attend this seminar.
-[INTERMEDIATE/ADVANCED]
+Though your novel must be complete before you submit to literary agents, you do not need to be finished in order to participate in this seminar.
+[INTERMEDIATE/ADVANCED] [ONE-TIME]